 Lanham, MD 20706

-You must submit a current resume or curriculum vitae, detailing any relevant clinical experiences you may have.
+- Resume or CV: Upload your current resume or curriculum vitae detailing any clinical experiences you may have.

-The statement of purpose should explain your interest in earning your Master of Arts in Counseling from Northwestern University.
-The statement should include how your educational and/or professional background has prepared you to succeed in a master’s degree program and how you will be an asset to the Northwestern community.
+- Statement of purpose: Write a statement describing your interest in earning a graduate counseling degree online.
+Explain how your academic and/or professional background has prepared you to succeed in the program and how you will be an asset to the Northwestern community.

-It is encouraged that you apply for financial aid when you complete your online application.
-Learn more about financial aid.
+We encourage you to apply for financial aid when you complete your online application.
+For more information, visit our financial aid page.

-If you have questions about the admissions process, please contact the admissions team at 1-844-684-6221 or email@example.com.
+If you have questions about the admissions process, contact the admissions team at 1-844-684-6221 or email@example.com.